CasssieGithub/Healthy-Minds/README.md

 ## Description

 This mood tracking app gives you the ability to track your mood and provides two credible forms, based on the National Library of Medicine, to calculate a weekly score.
 The forms are referred to as the Patient Health Care (PHQ-9) and Generalized Anxiety Disorder (GAD-7) form.
 You can share this information with your healthcare provider for better treatment decisions.
-Hope you enjoy!
+I hope you enjoy!

 ## Pictures
 <img width="779" alt="Screen Shot 2023-05-09 at 11 06 25 AM" src="https://github.com/CasssieGithub/Healthy-Minds/assets/122661773/d84cf10c-226e-4f93-b6c9-78d39361e6af">